BrentDouglas/chainlink/README.md

 in [the tck modules pom](tck/pom.xml).

 An example minimum command to run the TCK is `mvn clean install -Ptck,se`.

+## Running the EE TCK Tests

+No extra setup is required to run the EE TCK tests.
+You will have to add the relevent profile for the container you wish to run them in, e.g.
+`mvn clean install -Ptck,se,glassfish,tomee,wildfly` will run them in all the supported containers.
+Note that currently the `tr-X` profiles won't work, and most of the extensions probably won't work in wildfly yet.

 ## Remote transports